djsincla/TA_VeloCloud/README.md

 Interval - How often (in seconds) do we poll VCO for event data.
 We dont want to poll too often so 120-600 seconds is ideal.

+# Issues
+0120-1 - The API call to VeloCloud Orchestrator incorporates a start and end interval.
+Start interval does not update if an API call to VeloCloud Orchestrator returns no data.

 # Sample Log

 ../velocloud_events.py" Cookie time read: 2020-01-01 22:44:52.337208 VCO--12